gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Past Federal Workshops

+### Understanding Null Results
+Discuss and dispel misconceptions about evaluations that show no evidence of impact or provide evidence of no impact, and highlight uses for null results.
+- November 2, 2020 from 3:00 to 4:15 pm

 ### How to Conduct Randomized Controlled Trials
 This session helped participants learn how to conduct randomized controlled trials, and addressed common challenges and misconceptions.